The Best Area To Stay In Tokyo For First Time Visitors: Ultimate Guide

 The spacious rooms have a luxe, modern interior and provide stunning panoramic views of passing trains and the cityscape of Tokyo, especially if you grab a corner room!

 Honestly, you could even skip visiting the observation decks around Tokyo since you'll be getting the same view from your bedroom.
 No need for the Tokyo Metropolitan Government Building!
+The views are so romantic, it's perfect for a special occasion like a honeymoon or celebration.

 The hotel has an on-site restaurant serving Japanese and French cuisine while overlooking Tokyo's nightscape.
 There are also laundry services, a fitness room, a 24-hour business center, and massage services available.